 18. American Alligator

 American Alligators, along with Crocodiles, are one of the closest living things to dinosaurs.
-Alligators are basically a perfect killing machine and have been for the past million years.
+Alligators are basically a perfect killing machine and have been for the past several million years.
 You can go back about 8 million years and find that alligators are essentially the same as they are today.
 Alligators live in freshwater habitats such as ponds, lakes, marshes and swamps.
 They will eat a wide variety of fish, crustaceans, turtles, small mammals, birds and sometimes deer.

 19. Nile Crocodile